FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ---
 layout: blog-post
-title: Adding social sign in to your Django web application using OAuth
+title: How to Securely Implement OAuth in Vue
-description: In this tutorial, we'll build a basic Django web application using FusionAuth for an easier and safer way of handling user registration and authentication.
+description: This post describes how to securely implement OAuth in a Vue application using the Authorization Code Grant (with FusionAuth as the IdP).
-author: Gareth Dwyer
+author: Ashutosh Singh
 image: blogs/social-sign-in-django/headerimage.png
 category: blog
-tags: client-python
+tags: client-javascript
 excerpt_separator: "<!--more-->"
 ---